KAHU-radar/.github/technical-overview/README.md

 The following overview describes our onboard and cloud systems, and how they interact with each other and with other onboard systems.

-Before we get into the details, here are some general notes about the onboard systems and their security design:
+First, some general notes about the onboard systems and their security design:

 * The onboard software **receives data** from various **navigation systems** (over NMEA and/or Ethernet), but **never sends** nor produces any data